 Patterns of bat activity among habitat types were species-specific.
-Chalinolobus gouldii was most active at golf course dams and sediment ponds/wetlands, with activity 2-12 times greater than all other habitat types.
+Chalinolobus gouldii was most active at golf course dams and sediment ponds/wetlands, with activity ~2-31 times greater than all other habitat types.
 This species is an edge-space bat (Adams et al. 2009) that can forage in open spaces and along edges that are prominent in the urban matrix.
 Furthermore, the species is known to tolerate lights and exploit insect concentrations at lights (Kirsten and Klomp 1998; Adams et al. 2005; Haddock et al. 2019).
-Sediment ponds can often contain high-nutrient runoff that supports high insect abundance, particularly emerging aquatic insects (Fukui et al. 2006).
+Golf course dams and sediment ponds can often contain high-nutrient runoff that supports high insect abundance, particularly emerging aquatic insects (Fukui et al. 2006).
 Similarly, wetlands can also support high insect abundances and are productive foraging areas for bats (Gonsalves et al. 2013a, 2013b).